simonqv/exercises-simonqv/README.md

 ```

 ## Inspecting memory
-Debug the program with gdb, set a breakpoint at line 11 of `main.c`, start the program providing the command line argument:
+Debug the program with `gdb`, set a breakpoint at line 11 of `main.c`, start the program providing the command line argument:
 ```
 ~/lab-o/buffer/exercise0$ gdb main